roundhouse/FormBuilder-2-Craft-CMS/README.md

 # Email Notifications

 Templates have been added.
-Now you can visually set up email notification templates for amdins or submitter.
+Now you can visually set up email notification templates for admins or submitter.
 Currently with limited customization options but with feedback I'm sure we will add more.
 Check out this [video](https://www.youtube.com/watch?v=sRFgX_gQL5Y) for quick overlook.

 ***